 State's concurrence of Lead Agency's CEQA documents is fully discretionary and shall constitute a condition precedent to any work (i.e., construction or implementation activities) for which it is required.
-Once CEQA documentation has been completed, State will consider the environmental documents and decide whether to continue to fund the Project or to require changes, alterations or other mitigation.
+Once CEQA documentation has been completed, State will consider the environmental documents and decide whether to continue to fund the project or to require changes, alterations or other mitigation.
 Funding Recipient must also demonstrate that it has complied with all applicable requirements of the National Environmental Policy Act (NEPA) by submitting copies of any environmental documents, including environmental impact statements, Finding of No Significant Impact, mitigation monitoring programs, and environmental permits as may be required prior to beginning construction/implementation.

 - iii.
 A monitoring plan as required by Paragraph 15, "Project Monitoring Plan Requirements." - 7.
 DISBURSEMENT OF FUNDS.
 State will disburse to Funding Recipient the amount approved, subject to the availability of funds through normal State processes.
 Notwithstanding any other provision of this Funding Agreement, no disbursement shall be required at any time or in any manner which is in violation of, or in conflict with, federal or state laws, rules, or regulations, or which may require any rebates to the federal government, or any loss of tax-free status on state bonds, pursuant to any federal statute or regulation.
 Any and all money disbursed to Funding Recipient under this Funding Agreement shall be deposited in a non-interest bearing account and shall be used solely to pay Eligible Project Costs. - 8.
 ELIGIBLE PROJECT COST.
-Funding Recipient shall apply State funds received only to eligible Project Costs in accordance with applicable provisions of the law and Exhibit B. Eligible Project Costs include the reasonable costs of studies, engineering, design, land and easement acquisition, legal fees, preparation of environmental documentation, environmental mitigations, monitoring, and project construction.
+Funding Recipient shall apply State funds received only to Eligible Project Costs in accordance with applicable provisions of the law and Exhibit B. Eligible Project Costs include the reasonable costs of studies, engineering, design, land and easement acquisition, legal fees, preparation of environmental documentation, environmental mitigations, monitoring, and project construction.
 Reimbursable administrative expenses are the necessary costs incidental but directly related to the Project included in this Agreement.
-Work performed on the Project after <insert date> shall be eligible for reimbursement.
+Work performed on the Project after insert date> shall be eligible for reimbursement.

-Costs that are not eligible for reimbursement with State funds cannot be counted as Funding Match.
-Costs that are not eligible for reimbursement include but are not limited to the following items:
+Costs that are not eligible for reimbursement include, but are not limited to the following items: